s3rvac/retdec-cpp/README.md

 Build and Installation
 ----------------------

 * Clone the repository or download the sources into a directory.
-Lets call the directory `retdec`.
+Let's call the directory `retdec`.
 * `cd retdec`
 * `mkdir build && cd build`